What is wheezing?

 Feline asthma is usually the result of inhaled allergies which trigger an immune response, leading to constriction of the airways.
 Common allergens include dust, pollen, and moulds, but any airborne particle can potentially result in asthma.
 Cold weather often makes the condition worse due to the dryness in the air.
 Common symptoms of asthma are coughing, wheezing and difficulty breathing.

 Asthma attacks can be fatal.
 One of our forum members lost her beloved cat very suddenly to an attack.
-So avoiding the triggers, if known, should be the first line of defense.
+So avoiding the triggers, if known, should be the first line of defence.
 Of course, this isn’t always possible.
 If you do suspect your cat is having an asthma attack, take him to a veterinarian immediately.

 Oral or inhaled steroids to reduce inflammation and bronchodilators to open up the airways.
 Increasing humidity, especially in the cooler months can also help.